sladg/datarestor-operator/README.md

 - Cluster goes boom?
 Re-deploy the operator and it re-hydrates your volumes — no wall of YAML, no `kubectl cp`, no manual intervention.

 Perfect for disaster recovery, painless migrations, simple rollbacks on failed upgrades.

-> **Warning**: This project is under active construction.
-APIs and functionality may change without prior notice.

 ## User Guide